 iii.
-Academic Probation and terminations: The CGPA is the major criterion in determining the performance of a student in the course work.
-If the CGPA of a student falls below 55, he/she will be placed on Academic Probation and will remain so until the CGPA becomes 55 or more, or the course work ends.
-Likewise, if a student fails (marks < 50) in one course, he/she will be placed on Academic Probation and will remain so until the course is cleared.
-A student on Academic Probation may be permitted to take one course less during the semester, in consultation with the Graduate Cell Convenor.
+Academic Probation and terminations

+The CGPA is the major criterion in determining the performance of a student in the course work.
+If the CGPA of a student falls below 5.5, they will be placed on Academic Probation and will remain so until the CGPA becomes 5.5 or more, or the course work ends whichever is earlier.
+Likewise, if a student fails (marks < 50) in one course, they will be placed on Academic Probation and will remain so until they clear the course.
+A student on Academic Probation may be permitted to take one course less during the ongoing semester in consultation with the Graduate Cell Convenor.